Min5407/angular/README.md

   2. login.js: This is a module that exports file which contains a lot of function for the routes.
 This functions will be listened once the components call a function from a service then the service function will help to communicate with this functions.

+  3. socket.js: This is a module that is responsible for chat system in this project.
+All the functions in this file will be executed once a user joins, leaves or send a message to the chat.
+These functions are responsible for sending message to the server side and emitting data back to the client side once its called.

-  3. data.json: This file is used for storing hard code data such as users and groups.
+  4.  data.json: This file is used for storing hard code data such as users and groups.
 This file will be used in the login.js file.
 In the starting of a function, the login.js will read the file( data.json) and writes it back to the file whenever there is a change in the data such as adding group or user.

   # State Change